-For older RibEyes, with two cables from the Trunk Box to the controller, or for WorldSIDs with serial numbers less than 100, the software listens to port 1020 for a UDP protocol broadcast message from the RibEyes.
+For older RibEyes, with two cables from the Trunk Box to the controller, the software listens to port 1020 for a UDP protocol broadcast message from the RibEyes.
 Each RibEye sends out a UDP broadcast packet every 10 seconds.

-For newer RibEyes, with a single cable from the Trunk Box to the controller, or for WorldSIDs with serial numbers greater than 100, the software sends a UDP protocol broadcast message out on port 30718.
+For newer RibEyes, with a single cable from the Trunk Box to the controller, and for WorldSID RibEyes, the software sends a UDP protocol broadcast message out on port 30718.
 Each RibEye on the network responds with its IP address.